 - Follow directions set to your RC email about uploading your Maroon ID photo

 What tasks do I need to complete after June?
-Visit Forms, Links and Lists for a complete list of required and recommended tasks
+Visit Enrollment Tasks for a complete list of required and recommended tasks

 Do New Maroons have to stay on campus?
 Yes!
 All students will sleep and have meals on campus.
 Students occupy one residence hall, sharing rooms with classmates.
 Many questions regarding overnight accommodations can be answered by visiting Residence Life and Housing.
 If you have a specific question, please call (540)375-2308.

 Where will my parent(s) or family stay during Orientation?
 For parent/guardian overnight accommodations, please visit Virginia’s Blue Ridge page for information about local lodging & restaurants.